VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 the process alerts state will be lost.
 To avoid this situation, `vmalert` should be configured via the following flags:
 * `-remoteWrite.url` - URL to VictoriaMetrics (Single) or vminsert (Cluster). `vmalert` will persist alerts state into the configured address in the form of time series named `ALERTS` and `ALERTS_FOR_STATE` via remote-write protocol.
-These are regular time series and may be queried from VM just as any other time series.
+These are regular time series and maybe queried from VM just as any other time series.
 The state is stored to the configured address on every rule evaluation.
 * `-remoteRead.url` - URL to VictoriaMetrics (Single) or vmselect (Cluster). `vmalert` will try to restore alerts state from configured address by querying time series with name `ALERTS_FOR_STATE`.

-Both flags are required for proper state restoring.
+Both flags are required for proper state restoration.
 Restore process may fail if time series are missing in configured `-remoteRead.url`, weren't updated in the last `1h` (controlled by `-remoteRead.lookback`) or received state doesn't match current `vmalert` rules configuration.

 ### Multitenancy

-The are the following approaches exist for alerting and recording rules across [multiple tenants](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy):
+There are the following approaches exist for alerting and recording rules across [multiple tenants](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multitenancy):

 * To run a separate `vmalert` instance per each tenant.